hashicorp/terraform-plugin-framework/README.md

 ## Status

-terraform-plugin-framework has reached **Public Beta** phase.
-We are committed to moving forward with the module, but cannot guarantee any of its interfaces will not change as long as it is in version 0.
-We're waiting for additional feedback, usage, and maturity before we're comfortable committing to APIs with the same years-long support timelines that [terraform-plugin-sdk](https://github.com/hashicorp/terraform-plugin-sdk) brings.
-We do not expect practitioner experiences to break or change as a result of these changes, only the abstractions surfaced to provider developers.

-Refer to [Which SDK Should I Use?](https://terraform.io/docs/plugin/which-sdk.html) for more information.

-We believe terraform-plugin-framework is a suitable and reliable module to build Terraform providers on, and encourage community members that can afford occasional breaking changes to build with it. terraform-plugin-framework will eventually become generally available with a new major version release, at which point its interfaces will be stable, but we need real-world use and feedback before we can be comfortable making those commitments.

-We recommend only using tagged releases of this module, and examining the CHANGELOG when upgrading to a new release.
-Breaking changes will only be made in minor versions; patch releases will always maintain backwards compatibility.
+terraform-plugin-framework has reached **General Availability** phase and follows [semantic versioning](https://semver.org/) for Go and Terraform compatibility promises.
+We recommend only using tagged releases of this Go module and examining the CHANGELOG when upgrading to a new release.
+Major version releases contain breaking changes to existing provider code.
+Minor version releases introduce new functionality.
+Patch version releases contain bug fixes or documentation updates.

-We welcome and appreciate issues and PRs discussing both the design and implementation of this module.
+Refer to [Which SDK Should I Use?](https://terraform.io/docs/plugin/which-sdk.html) for more information about benefits over [terraform-plugin-sdk](https://github.com/hashicorp/terraform-plugin-sdk).

 ## Terraform CLI Compatibility